ajguerrer/tobu/README.md

 ```

 Each struct has fields that are intuitive enough to be made public; this wont be the case for the
 light conversion.
-But as a tradeoff, the fields are raw and need to be fully processed to produce a
+But as a trade-off, the fields are need to be fully processed to produce a
 `Reflection`.

 ```rust